kihahu/dendron-notes/vault/courses.investments.wk1.md

 Stadard deviation (\\(\sigma\\)): measure of total risk

-CAPM emphasizes assets with higher \\( \beta \\)  (not standard deviation) should have higher benchmarks.
+CAPM: assets with higher \\( \beta \\) should have higher benchmarks.
 Can't sipmly compare returns of assets.
 Prices and expected returns should reflect how sensitive it is to overall market

-Alpha (\\ (\alpha) \\): performance of an asset relative to its CAPM predicte return.
+Alpha (\\(\alpha)\\): performance of an asset relative to its CAPM predicte return.

  ![](/assets/images/2020-12-19-14-51-28.png)